A Beginners Guide to Blockchain Essentials (for Dummies)

 Ethereum is a blockchain system based on the concepts of bitcoin.
 It is considered a second generation blockchain technology that was designed to let any person, with a basic level of computer skills, to develop and deploy their own decentralized applications on the Blockchain.

-Just like the Bitcoin, Ethereum is decentralized — no one regulates or owns it — it has it’s own or “fuel” called “Ether” which acts in the same way bitcoin does.
+Just like the Bitcoin, Ethereum is decentralized — no one regulates or owns it — it has it’s own #cryptocurrency or “fuel” called “Ether” which acts in the same way bitcoin does.
 However, Ethereum has a few innovations worth noting.
 Primarily, a second application on its blockchain infrastructure called a “smart contract”, it’s own virtual machine which powers the memory and applications on the network called the “ethereum virtual Machine”, and its own programmable language called “Solidity”.

 Ethereum is kinda like Bitcoin on steroids but made to be more accessible.